pretix/pretix-docs/docs/tutorial/event.md

 # Event
+un

-After setting up your organizer account, the next step is creating an event.
-In order to create an event, you must be logged in to your [https://pretix.eu/control/](pretix.eu) account.
+After setting up your organizer accot, the next step is creating an event.
+In order to create an event, you must be logged in to your [pretix.eu](https://pretix.eu/control/) account.
 Click the :btn:pretix.eu: button in the top left corner of the website.
 This takes you to the dashboard, which includes an overview of your upcoming events.
 Click the :btn:⊕ Create a new event: button.

 ![Screenshot of page titled "Create new Event–Step 1", showing options for choosing an organizer account, the event type, and languages to be used.](../../assets/screens/event/create-event1.png "Create new event step 1 screenshot" )

-Choose the organizer account that is hosting this event–most likely the one you just set up in the previous step of this tutorial.
+Choose the organizer account that is hosting this event—most likely the one you just set up in the previous step of this tutorial.
 This selection cannot be changed after the event has been created, so make sure that you pick the right organizer account here.

 Next, choose the event type.
 You have two options: "Singular event or non-event shop" and "Event series or time slot booking".
 Creating an event series only makes sense if you're planning on hosting the same conference several times or if you're planning for your customers to participate in a series of conferences that they buy tickets for in a single purchase.
 Creating a singular event is the appropriate choice for most use cases, so we recommend you choose that option.